Mohsen Fakhrizadeh: External

-Israeli involvement
+Alleged Israeli involvement

-Iranian officials blamed Israel for the assassination and claimed that it had acted in concert with Mujahideen-e-Khalq in carrying it out.
+Iranian officials blamed primarily Israel for the assassination, as well as the United States and the MEK.
+Hezbollah also criticized the killing and alleged US and Israeli involvement.
 Mohammad Javad Zarif, Iran's foreign minister, tweeted: "Terrorists murdered an eminent Iranian scientist today.
 This cowardice—with serious indications of Israeli role—shows desperate warmongering of perpetrators.
 Iran calls on the international community—and especially EU to end their shameful double standards & condemn this act of state terror."
-Zarif also alleged Israeli involvement in the incident.
-Abdolrahim Mousavi, head of the Iranian army, blamed Israel and the US and threatened revenge.
-Hezbollah also criticized the killing and alleged US and Israeli involvement.
 In June 2021, Yossi Cohen, former head of Mossad, is said to have admitted Israel was behind the assassination off record, during an interview for Israeli television.

 According to Iranian state television, a weapon recovered from the scene carried "the logo and specifications of the Israeli military industry".

+Some Iranian hardliners used Fakhrizadeh's assassination to criticise President Hassan Rohani and his government, claiming that officials had allowed the UN nuclear watchdog, the IAEA, access to Fakhrizadeh.
+Soon after the attack, spokesman Ali Rabii defended the Intelligence Ministry, saying it had already given security agencies information about the target and the likely location.
+He added that the killing could have been avoided if proper security measures had been followed.

 Trita Parsi, the founder of the National Iranian American Council, labelled Israel the "prime suspect".
 Mark Dubowitz, the chief executive of Foundation for Defense of Democracies, stated that the ambush "certainly has the hallmarks of an Israeli operation".
-According to The Guardian, Israel may have carried out the attack in order to take advantage of the waning term of President Trump.
-According to The New York Times, Fakhrizadeh was the number one target of Israeli intelligence agency Mossad.
-Mossad was allegedly involved in the assassination of Iranian nuclear scientists, some of whom were Fakhrizadeh's deputies, in the 2010s.
-An American official and two other intelligence officials stated that Israel was behind the killing.
+According to The New York Times, Fakhrizadeh was the number one target of Israeli intelligence agency Mossad, which was alleged to have been involved in the assassination of Iranian nuclear scientists, some of whom were Fakhrizadeh's deputies, in the 2010s.
+An American official and two other intelligence officials claimed Israel was behind the killing.
 However, Tzachi Hanegbi, an Israeli cabinet minister and close confidant of Benjamin Netanyahu, stated that he did not know who killed Fakhrizadeh.
 Israel has not confirmed or denied the allegations.

-Ali Shamkhani also blamed the Mujahedeen-e-Khalq (MEK), an Iranian militant group which advocates the overthrow of Iran's current government.
-The MEK has allegedly assisted Israeli operations in the past.
-However, MEK spokesman Shahin Gobadi refuted Iran's claims, calling them "rage, rancor and lies."